 About the Book

-In the Land of the Feathered Serpent is the tale of a young man’s unexpected and extraordinary personal journey of growth, transformation, and enlightenment - a Homeric adventure story set in the context of America's meddling in Central America in the 1980s.
+In the Land of the Feathered Serpent is an epic tale of a Hero's Journey, told in the Homeric tradition, and set in the context of America's meddling in Central America in the 1980s.

 For information on James Joyce, Ulysses, and Modernist Literature, click here.